SebMcMurrich/node-examples/README.md

 # Node sample

-Fork of a sample node microservice block for [kintohub](http://kintohub.com)
+This is a fork of a sample node microservice block for [kintohub](http://kintohub.com)

 # First time setup